Core Architecture

 -

-Probes: Network devices that monitor and manage network segments.
+Probes: Network devices that monitor and manage network segments and agent less devices.

 Additionally, N-central features APIs and integration layers that allow it to connect with third-party tools, extending its capabilities even further.